Protect Children From Burns

 - Make sure to water a live Christmas tree regularly to prevent it from drying out, a key risk for fires.

 Establish “No” Zones: Block access to heat and flame sources that could cause serious burn injuries to children, including the stove, fireplace, heaters, and radiators.
 Never leave a child unattended in a space where any of these items are in operation.

 Practice Proper Candle Use: The top dates for home candle fires are Christmas, New Year’s Eve, and New Year’s Day, making the battery-operated flameless candles the best way to protect your kids.
 If you will light traditional candles as part of your holiday celebrations, keep them out of reach of children.
 Whenever you leave a room with a lit candle, extinguish it first.

 Safety with Cooking: Children tend to be underfoot at the most inopportune times when you have a holiday meal to prepare.
 Whenever cooking or baking:

 - Turn the handles of pots and pans toward the wall so they are not overhanging where children can grab them.

 - When opening the oven, make sure all children are out of the kitchen or several feet away.

 - Do not allow children to run through the kitchen, as they can suffer burns when someone trips over them and spills hot food.

 Contact an Oakland Burn Injuries Attorney to Learn About Legal Remedies

-If your child suffered burns in an accident, please contact Venardi Zurada, LLP to schedule a free case evaluation at our offices in Oakland, Walnut Creek, or Redding, CA. We can explain the laws and legal process once we hear more about your situation.
+If your child suffered burns in an accident, please contact Venardi Zurada, LLP to schedule a free case evaluation at our offices in Oakland, or Walnut Creek, CA. We can explain the laws and legal process once we hear more about your situation.